cta-wave/dpctf-deploy/README.md

 ### Use specific version

-To use a specific version enter the deploy repository and checkout the version:
+To use a specific version enter the deploy repository and checkout the version (e.g. v2.0.0):

 Linux / macOS / WSL2: